python-rapidjson/python-rapidjson/docs/api.rst

    In this `parse_mode`, the parser allows and ignores trailing commas at the end of *arrays* and *objects*.

+.. rubric:: Exceptions

+.. exception:: ValidationError

+   Exception raised by :class:`Validator` objects, a subclass of :exc:`ValueError`.

+   Its `args` attribute is a tuple with three string values, respectively the *schema keyword* that generated the failure, its *JSON pointer* and a *JSON pointer* to the error location in the (invalid) document.

 .. _ISO 8601: https://en.wikipedia.org/wiki/ISO_8601